 Eligible Category 1 applicants are limited to:

-• City, township, or county governments
+- City, township, or county governments

-• Federally recognized Indian tribal governments
+- Federally recognized Native American tribal governments

-Jurisdictions without a county or local government-based substance use treatment service system may select the State Administering Agency (SAA) to act as the primary applicant.
+Jurisdictions without a county or local government-based substance use treatment service system may select the state administering agency (SAA) to act as the primary applicant.
 All category 1 applicants must apply under the appropriate subcategory based on the population of the proposed project area:

-• Subcategory 1a: Urban area or large jurisdiction with a population greater than 500,000
+- Subcategory 1a: Urban area or large jurisdiction with a population greater than 500,000

-• Subcategory 1b: Suburban area or medium-size jurisdiction with a population between 100,000 and 500,000
+- Subcategory 1b: Suburban area or medium-size jurisdiction with a population between 100,000 and 500,000

-• Subcategory 1c: Rural jurisdiction with a population of fewer than 100,000 or a federally recognized Indian tribe
+- Subcategory 1c: Rural jurisdiction with a population of fewer than 100,000 or a federally recognized Indian tribe

 Eligible Category 2 applicants are limited to:

-• The SAA responsible for directing criminal justice planning
+- The SAA responsible for directing criminal justice planning

-• Other state agencies appropriate for the scope for the project
+- Other state agencies appropriate for the scope for the project

 Category 2 grantees are required to include a research partnership, and grant funds must be used to select and provide subawards to local communities, regions, or tribal entities within their state.

-Priority consideration is given to proposals that promote racial equity and support the removal of barriers to access and opportunity for communities that have been historically underserved, marginalized, and adversely affected by inequality.
+- Advance equity and remove barriers to accessing services and opportunities for communities that have been historically underserved, marginalized, adversely affected by inequality, and disproportionately impacted by crime, violence, and victimization

 Geographic Coverage